 Local (International) Charities.

-Keynsham Rotary supports three charities based in the South West region of the UK but which undertake excellent work on an International scale.
+Keynsham Rotary supports several charities based in the South West region of the UK but which undertake excellent work on an International scale.
 These are Send a Cow, WaterAid and ShelterBox.

 Note - Keynsham Rotary Club passes on 100% of any money collected to the beneficiaries.
 We have no overheads and we take no commission.